 It delighted me when I became a parent and could share my love of reading with my children.
 I loved to read them C.J.
 Dennis’s A Book for Kids, and they loved a crazy book called Susan and the Bogeywomp, by Lawson Glassop – the son of a Newcastle town clerk.
 I’m delighted that my children have each turned to books for recreation and pleasure and I now experience the joy of having them share some of their bookish discoveries with me.

-Now I have a granddaughter I look forward to sharing the mysterious world of books and reading with her too.
+Now I have grandchildren I look forward to sharing the mysterious world of books and reading with them too.

 Outside of a dog, a book is man’s best friend.
 Inside of a dog it’s too dark to read.
 (Groucho Marx)